jokedst/CsvQuery/README.md

 http://sourceforge.net/projects/sourcecookifier/
 Licenced under GPL v3

+Update: a new version (0.7) is available at https://bitbucket.org/uph0/npppluginnet (CsvQuery is still using 0.6 though)

 ### CSharpSQLite

 SQLite database rewritten in C#.
 I basically copied the whole codebase into CSV Query to get a single DLL (and to mess around with it a bit).

 https://code.google.com/p/csharp-sqlite/